scds/intro-regex/lessons/lesson3.md

 </details>

 ## Lesson Objectives
-- A learning objective.
+- Use alternation to search for different patterns.
-- Second learning objective.
+- Apply quantifiers and alternation on groups.
-- Another learning objective.
+- Capture data using capture groups.

 <!-- ## Lesson Video
 The following video demonstrates each of the steps outlined below in text.